andreamper220/files.md/README.md

 - No iterators for client code
 - We prefer real implementations or at least fakes over mocks and stubs
 - Imports should only be renamed to avoid a name collision with other imports

+## Front
+- Use CHANGED keyword if you modify assets in-place